damanraaj/SummerGeeks2020SDE/README.md

 Innovaccer Summergeeks 2020 SDE Intern Assignment

 Implemented in Python
-using PYQT5 for GUI
+using PYQT5 for GUI,
-      SQLITE for Database
+      SQLITE for Database,
-      smtplib for Email
+      smtplib for Email, and
       way2sms API for sms

 Requirements: